R-Rothrock/Mantis/readme.txt

 and 10 of `makefile`.
 Now you'll have to configure options in `src/cnc/config.h` to setup the CNC system.
 Now you can run `make` and it will build both Mantis and the control server program.

+																Why?
+Instead of making a simple PoC, I wanted to attempt to implement all the things specified here.
+It's more fun that way.

 Dixi.